-Note: The PM&L Board of Directors adopted this policy prior to the announcement of Governor Pritzker’s updated masking mandate on August 26, 2021.
+Note: The PM&L Board of Directors updated this policy as Illinois lifts the indoor masking mandate beginning February 28, 2022.
 We will continue to evaluate the changing mandates and update this policy as needed.

-While we are very excited to welcome you back to PM&L Theatre, we think it is essential to inform you of the policies we’ve adopted for our reopening.
-Though it is but one of many measures, the focal point is a masking requirement for all patrons regardless of their vaccination status.
+While we are very excited to welcome you back to PM&L Theatre, we think it is essential to inform you of the policies we’ve adopted.

 We recognize the issues surrounding COVID-19 precautions have been needlessly embroiled in politics for more than a year now.
 We think you must know that PM&L is not a political organization, nor have we taken action with any particular political point of view in mind – our sole concerns are the health, safety, and wellbeing of our patrons and staff.
 Instead, we reflected on the following circumstances:

 - The size of our facility — we have long taken pride in the intimacy afforded by our historic building.
 However, that intimacy has vastly different consequences in light of a pandemic.
 We simply would not be able to operate at significantly reduced capacity and maintain our budget as one of the few community theatres in the country that owns our facility.

 - The demographics of our patrons — we’re proud of the long history many of our patrons have supported us.
 However, it’s clear that many of our patrons are within groups that are highly at-risk for severe health consequences associated with COVID-19.

 - Continually evolving guidance — in response to the evolving nature of the pandemic, guidance from federal, state, and local authorities have evolved as well.
 While we formed a committee, in part made up of health professionals, to monitor these evolving situations, it is clear the response to the pandemic evolves quickly and with little warning or anticipation of changes.